vineetpatel725/Car-Price-Prediction/README.md

 ## Description

-**Car price Prediction is an algorithm that will predict the price of the car with the help of some parameter.
-These are the some parameters like fuel type, door number, wheel base, engine location, car length, width, height etc from which algorithm predict the price.**
+**This is an algorithm that will predict the price of a car using some parameters.
+These are some parameters such as fuel type, door number, wheel base, engine location, car length, width, height, etc. from which the algorithm predicts the price.**

 ## Directory Structure